 The Challenge

-A Tier-1 US bank with a global footprint was facing escalating pressure across its financial crime operations.
-Rapid growth in customer volumes, expanding regulatory expectations, and increasingly complex sanctions and adverse media requirements had driven a surge in screening alerts—the vast majority of which were false positives.
+Rapid growth in customer volumes, expanding regulatory expectations, and increasingly complex sanctions, PEP and adverse media screening requirements had driven a surge in alerts — the vast majority of which were false positives.

-• Operational strain: Highly skilled analysts were tied up with repetitive, low-value reviews instead of focusing on genuinely high-risk investigations.
+Operational strain: Highly skilled analysts were tied up with repetitive, low-value reviews instead of focusing on genuinely high-risk investigations.

-• Rising costs: Alert volumes continued to grow year-over-year, driving headcount expansion without corresponding gains in effectiveness.
+Rising costs: Alert volumes continued to grow year over year, driving headcount expansion without corresponding gains in effectiveness.

-• Scalability limits: Existing rules-based systems and vendor tools lacked the intelligence needed to materially reduce false positives without lengthy tuning cycles.
+Scalability limits: Existing rules-based systems and vendor tools lacked the intelligence needed to materially reduce false positives without lengthy tuning cycles.

-• Technology constraints: Traditional solutions required complex integrations, multi-month implementations, and heavy internal engineering involvement—posing delivery and change-management risk in a tightly controlled environment.
+Technology constraints: Traditional solutions required complex integrations, multi-month implementations and heavy internal engineering involvement, posing delivery and change-management risk in a tightly controlled environment.

 The Solution

-The bank deployed Arva AI to automate sanctions, PEP, and adverse media alert review across multiple screening workflows.
+The bank deployed Arva AI to automate sanctions, PEP and adverse media alert review across multiple screening workflows.

 Unlike legacy automation tools, Arva did not rely on static rules or keyword suppression.
-Instead, its agents continuously learned from outcomes, enabling progressive accuracy improvements over time—without requiring ongoing tuning by the bank’s teams.
+Instead, its agents continuously learned from outcomes, enabling progressive accuracy improvements over time without requiring ongoing tuning by the bank’s teams.

-Crucially, the platform was designed with enterprise governance and auditability in mind, supporting internal model risk management, compliance oversight, and regulatory examination requirements.
+Crucially, the platform was designed with enterprise governance and auditability in mind, supporting internal model-risk management, compliance oversight and regulatory examination requirements.

 The Results